fatimah35/accenture_project/README.md

 ## Recommendations

 # Objective
-Accenture have embarked on a 3 month pilot with Social Buzz to focus on 3 main tasks, aligned with some of the biggest challenges thet are currently facing.
+Accenture have embarked on a 3 month pilot with Social Buzz to focus on 3 main tasks, aligned with some of the biggest challenges that they are currently facing.
 Social Buzz has reached huge scale in recent years to become recognized as a global unicorn company.
 Firstly, the team will be doing an audit of your big data practice and sharing best practices and industry expertise.
 Secondly we will be guiding you through a successful IPO, of which we have deep expertise and knowledge of within our team.
 And finally, i have conducted an analysis of your data to find insights regarding social buzz's top 5 most popular categories of content.
 ## Data Source
 Data of contents uploaded on social buzz was provided.
 For this analysis;
 -Content ID is needed